Rev. Prof. Paul Siewers, Ph.D.

 Education

 Ph.D., English, University of Illinois at Urbana-Champaign, 2001.
 Thesis: Stories of the Land: Nature and Religion in Early British and Irish Literary Landscapes.
-Re-written, this formed a basis for my book Strange Beauty: Ecocritical Approaches to Early Medieval Landscape (Palgrave, 2009).
+Supervised by Prof. Charles D. Wright.
+Re-written, the thesis formed the basis for Strange Beauty: Ecocritical Approaches to Early Medieval Landscape (Palgrave, 2009).

 M.A., English, University of Illinois at Urbana-Champaign, 1996.